Three dates in. Everything's perfect. Then you do it again.

 You mistake drama for depth.
 Chaos for connection.
 You create problems just to feel something.

-“If it’s not passionate, is it even real?”—Yes.
+“If it’s not passionate, is it even real?”
+Yes.
 The mundane is where love lives.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-To: “Ordinary moments with the right person ARE extraordinary”
+From: “I need extraordinary love” To: “Ordinary moments with the right person ARE extraordinary”

 Real love is boring sometimes.
-That’s not emptiness—it’s peace.
+That’s not emptiness.
+It’s peace.

 First Date Strategy for Type 4s